opf/openproject/docs/operations/backup/manual/backup.md

   min_messages: warning
 ```

 Locate the database entry for your production database.
-If your adapter is postgresql, then you have a PostgreSQL database.
-If it is mysql2, you use a MySQL database.
-Now follow the steps for your database adapter.

 #### PostgreSQL
 You can backup your PostgreSQL database with the `pg_dump` command and restore backups with the `pg_restore` command.
 (There might be other (and more convenient) tools, like pgAdmin, depending on your specific setup.)